To assist in answering your question(s), select from the two categories:

 A. No. A Huskie Bucks Account and a TCF Bank Account are totally separate, though they both are on the same NIU OneCard.

-Huskie Bucks is a prepaid debit program that is only used for purchasing food from accepted restaurants and vendors, making copies, doing laundry, and many other uses.
+Huskie Bucks is a prepaid debit program that is used for purchasing food at participating restaurants and vendors, making copies, doing laundry, and many other designated services.

 The TCF Bank Account option is a regular bank account with the TCF National Bank.
 The NIU OneCard can then be used as an ATM card or debit card that pulls from the TCF checking account.
 The card can be used anywhere in the United States for ATM transactions or Debit purchases.
 View the TCF Bank Account TCF Bank Account page for additional information.